Israel 0-3 England: Young Lions stride into final

 Reaction

-Morgan Gibbs-White, England forward, speaking to UEFA.com: "I'm pretty speechless right now.
-We all believed we could do it.
-We've been working so hard with the same team for the last two years, and our only goal was to reach this final.
-We'll get back on the training ground tomorrow and work harder than ever."

-Curtis Jones, England midfielder, speaking to UEFA.com: "Israel are a good side.
+Curtis Jones, England midfielder and Player of the Match: "Israel are a good side.
 They pressed us in the first game.
 In this one, they sat back and made it difficult for us.
 But we came through, and that's what a good team does.
-This is a hell of a team.
 The stats speak for themselves: we're scoring goals and not conceding, not giving away chances.
 We're well organised.
 The final will be good – it'll be tough, of course, but we're ready."

+Morgan Gibbs-White, England forward: "I'm pretty speechless right now.
+We all believed we could do it.
+We've been working so hard with the same team for the last two years, and our only goal was to reach this final.
+We'll get back on the training ground tomorrow and work harder than ever."

-Lee Carsley, England manager, speaking to UEFA.com: "I enjoyed the process of analysing Israel, they're a good team, a tough team.
+Lee Carsley, England manager: "I enjoyed the process of analysing Israel, they're a good team, a tough team.
 They've got a lot of spirit, and I'm delighted we had the chance to play them.
 All the credit goes to the squad; they're a very determined bunch.
 But there are still a lot of things we can sharpen up ahead of the next game."

-Gil Cohen, Israel captain, speaking to UEFA.com: "We're very disappointed with the result.
+Gil Cohen, Israel captain: "We're very disappointed with the result.
 In the first half-hour, we might have scored.
 We had to chase the game after going behind and England are a really good team.
 It didn't end well."

 Key stats

 - England have reached the U21 EURO final for a fourth time; their last final appearance was in 2009, when they lost 4-0 to Germany.
-They won the competition in 1982 and 1984.
+They won the competition in 1982 and 1984 (beating Spain 3-0 on aggregate).

-- The Young Lions have won their last six U21 EURO finals games, including all five at this tournament, keeping a clean sheet in every victory in Georgia and Romania.
+- England are the second team to reach a U21 EURO decider winning every finals game and not conceding after Spain in 2013 (they went on to beat Italy 4-2 in the final).

 - England have won 14 of their last 16 U21 EURO qualifying and final tournament matches (D1 L1).

-- Lee Carsley's side beat Israel 2-0 in the group stage; all five goals that Guy Luzon's team conceded from open play at this tournament came in their two games against England.
+- Lee Carsley's side also beat Israel 2-0 in the group stage.

-- Israel have conceded three penalties at this finals but none have resulted in goals; Daniel Peretz (suspended for this game) saved two against Germany, and Gibbs-White missed the target for England.
+- Israel conceded three penalties at this finals but none resulted in goals; Daniel Peretz (suspended for this game) saved two against Germany, and Gibbs-White missed the target for England.

 Line-ups